Search Icon

 With regard to Saxo’s offering, things look a bit different.
 Commission-free trading is only available when trading large-volume positions.
 This means that Saxo may not be the optimal choice for small retail traders.

-What Account Types Does Saxo Bank Offer?
+What Account Types Does Saxo Offer?

-I collected data about all the account types offered by Saxo Bank and arranged it in the table below, making it easy for you to compare:
+I collected data about all the account types offered by Saxo and arranged it in the table below, making it easy for you to compare:

 Account Type Classic Platinum VIP